Oghma-Infinium/Vagabond/README.md

 ## Contact

-**PLEASE DO NOT DM ME ON DISCORD!**
+**PLEASE DO NOT DM OR PING ME ON DISCORD!**

 If you have an issue with the list, please join the [Waking Dreams](https://discord.gg/wakingdreams) discord server for support.
+Use dedicated support channel for asking for help.
+Do not ping anyone, just patiently wait and someone from the staff will help you.

 ## Credits and Thanks